Gilinman History, Family Crest & Coats of Arms

 Gilinman Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
-The variations of the surname Gilinman include Gillingham, Gillam, Gwilliams, Gilham and others.
+The variations of the surname Gilinman include Gillingham, Gillam, Gwilliams, Gilham, Dillingham and many more.

 Early Notables of the Gilinman family (pre 1700)